godotengine/godot-docs/tutorials/inputs/controllers_gamepads_joysticks.rst

 Which Input singleton method should I use?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In Godot 4.0, there are 3 ways to get input in an analog-aware way:
+There are 3 ways to get input in an analog-aware way:

 - When you have two axes (such as joystick or WASD movement) and want both axes to behave as a single input, use ``Input.get_vector()``: